kakalakola/RetroDev/SEGA/32X/32X Init/32X Init 00/README.md

 #32X Init 00

 Compiling a working 32X rom.
+This demo sets up three counters, one for each of the SH2 CPUs, and one for the 68000 CPU.
+They increment values at $06000800, $06000810, and $ff0000 in RAM respectively.

 ----